JeffersonLab/cnm/README.md

 ### Runtime
 Uses the [Smoothness Environment Variables](https://github.com/JeffersonLab/smoothness#environment-variables).

+Additionally, the scheme, host name and port of the CEBAF Element Database (CED) server is configured with environment variable `CED_SERVER_URL`.

 ## Build
 This project is built with [Java 17](https://adoptium.net/) (compiled to Java 11 bytecode), and uses the [Gradle 7](https://gradle.org/) build tool to automatically download dependencies and build the project from source: